Psychedelic/cap-explorer/README.md

 Whichever option is best for you, you'll then be able to install packages from `@psychedelic`, such as the `@psychedelic/cap-js`.

+## 💄 Styling components

+Our stylesheets are created with [Stitches](https://stitches.dev/), a CSS-in-JS with best-in-class developer experience.

+Our icons are managed with [Icomoon Web App](https://icomoon.io/), that generates the icon fonts for us and placed in-componet by our font toolking [Fleekon](https://github.com/FleekHQ/fleekon).

 ## 🙏 Contribution guideline

 Create branches from the `main` branch and name it in accordance to **conventional commits** [here](https://www.conventionalcommits.org/en/v1.0.0/), or follow the examples bellow: